-If we want to understand what is happening in an area, it is beneficial to follow where the biggest money is flowing (“follow the money”).
-The same rule applies to the development of the web business applications.
-It could also be a good way to explain what stage of web development we are in, and what awaits us in the near future.
+If we want to understand what is happening in an area, it is beneficial to follow where the biggest money is going.
+The same rule applies to the development of the web applications.
+To understand where are we now and where are we going with web applications, first we need to understand how we got here.

 How Can A Brief History Of The Internet (Web 1.0 And Web 2.0) Help Us Understand The Current State Of Web Development?

-It is commonly said that the main feature of Web 1.0 is visits to various websites, and the main feature of Web 2.0 is the dominant use of different platforms (platform web).
-So the key words are visit and use.
+It is commonly said that the main feature of Web 1.0 are visits to various websites, and the main feature of Web 2.0 is the dominant use of different web platforms.
+So the key words are visitors and usage.

-In the case of Web 2.0 in the USA, the initial emergence of different types of digital platforms for different purposes (2004/2005) soon fused in several giant platforms (2009/2010) – the so-called GAFA group (Google, Amazon, Facebook, Apple).
-In practice, a very small number of dominant platforms (eg Booking, Envato, Netflix, etc.) affect the revenue distribution of most companies online and offline (platform/marketplace business model).
+In the case of Web 2.0, the initial emergence of different types of digital platforms for different purposes (2004/2005) soon fused in several giant platforms (2009/2010) – the so-called GAFA group (Google, Amazon, Facebook, Apple).
+In essence, a very small number of dominant platforms (eg Booking, Envato, Netflix, etc.) impacted the revenue distribution of most companies online and offline (platform/marketplace business model).
 Google and Facebook have been taking over 50% of all money spent on online advertising in the world for years.

 Note!
 China and Russia are the only countries where the development of dominant web 1.0 and 2.0 portals and platforms was completely different compared to other countries.

 What is Web 3.0 and what are the main differences compared to Web 1.0 and 2.0?

 To answer the question of what Web 3.0 is, we must first understand the difference between the previous stages of development and the time in which we are now.
 Web 1.0 vs Web 2.0 now… let’s go!